 Conferences and meetings are evolving, but they will never be obsolete.
-Today we have the option to use Skype or Google Hangouts for meetings, while 10 years ago the only option for your marketing meeting was to be in the same room.
+Today most of us are relying on using Zoom, Microsoft Teams, Google Hangouts, or other virtual meeting tools — while only 10 years ago the sole option was to have everyone together in the same room.

-Most companies take full advantage of the 24/7 connectivity and allow teams and individuals to work remotely, knowing they are able to collaborate and communicate online through email or chat as easily as sitting down one-on-one.
+Most companies have been taking full advantage of the 24/7 connectivity and will continue to allow teams and individuals to work remotely, knowing they are able to collaborate and communicate online through email or chat as easily as sitting down one-on-one.

 Even with these wonderful advances in technology, one thing that cannot be replaced is expression.
 The ability to see a colleague face to face, and react to their body language, changes the whole experience of explaining a project or working through an issue.

 Have you ever tried to type a description out and then realize this would be much easier in person?
 An even more terrifying situation is when a friendly bit of sarcasm is ill-taken on the receiving end of a conversation, which in turns dilutes trust and slows down forward movement.
 In both of these situations, it can be better to take the meeting offline.